 Learn How to Identify the Type of Conflict You're Dealing With

-Adam Grant suggests that the best way to identify the conflict that you’re facing is to use the ladder of inference.
+Adam Grant suggests that the best way to identify the conflict you’re facing is to use the ladder of inference.

-Chris Argyris’s ladder of inference is defined as a common mental pathway of increasing assumptions that often leads to misguided beliefs.
+Chris Argyris’s ladder of inference is defined as a common mental pathway of increasing assumptions that leads to misguided beliefs.

-In reality, Jonah is just data oriented and likes to have all of the information before moving forward with a decision.
+In reality, Jonah is just data-oriented and likes to have all of the information before moving forward with a decision.